On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Homotopy Modules and the Slice Filtration

 We call $E$ such that $E \in \SH(k)^{eff}(n)$ for some $n$ (equivalently $E = f_nE$) \emph{slice-connective}.

 Suppose that $E \in \SH(k)_{\ge 0}$.
 We want to define a filtration on $\ul \pi_0(E)_*$.
 We shall put

+(Image computed in the abelian category $\HI_*(k)$.)
 There is now the following interesting result.
-(We caution that Levine uses somewhat different indexing conventions than we do.) \begin{thm}[Levine \cite{levine-slice}, slightly adapted Theorem 2] Let $k$ be a perfect field of characteristic different from $2$ and $E \in \SH(k)_{\ge 0}$.
+(We warn the reader that Levine uses somewhat different indexing conventions than we do.) \begin{thm}[Levine \cite{levine-slice}, slightly adapted Theorem 2] Let $k$ be a perfect field of characteristic different from $2$ and $E \in \SH(k)_{\ge 0}$.
 Then for $m \ge i$ and any perfect field extension $F/k$ we have